berkbykn/JS--dev/README.md

 # JS--dev
 Javascript Basics

-This script shows you the comparision two numbers that you entered.
+This script shows you the comparision for two numbers that you entered.